NCMEC Report Integration

 }- If a callback is successful, it will be logged in your Moderation History under the Event Name "NCMEC Callback Succeeded."

-Input Reporting Person Details
+Reporting Person Details

-- These details will be attached to all reports.
+Use these if you want one specific contact person for all reports, regardless of moderator.
+These details will be attached to all reports.
 If left blank, the system will default to using the name and email of the moderator submitting the report.

 Map Metadata to NCMEC Fields

-Support for fileViewedByEsp Field
+Default fileViewedByEsp Field

 NCMEC Enrichment URL

 This feature lets you keep sensitive user information within your own infrastructure while still enriching the personOrUserReported, ipCaptureEvent, and associatedAccount sections of the NCMEC XML report (CyberTipline Report).
+None of this data will be saved on Hive.

 Configure the NCMEC Enrichment URL